 Names aren't everything, and the town of Pitlochry, Scotland, is a great example of what sounds like a forgettable place.
 However, it is truly a just-the-right-size kind of town to visit on your trip to Scotland.
-Here are 4+ reasons for choosing this lovely village:
+Here are 4+ reasons for choosing this lovely village (a whisky distillery or two included):

 1. It's a brilliant central locale for day-tripping